Finlay Roberts: Storylines

 Fin and Blake begin scuba diving lessons together and become close again.
 Fin's reluctance to commit to a relationship with Blake fades after an accident where she is trapped underwater and nearly drowns.
 They share a kiss and become a couple.
 Irene (now played by Lynne McGranger) returns to town, having sobered up, but Fin and Damian are reluctant to trust her, trying to hide all the alcohol in the house and refusing to return to live with her.
 Blake's sister Karen (Belinda Jarrett) is paroled from juvenile detention and begins causing problems.
 After she starts a fight in a night club that results in Blake being punched, Blake follows Karen to the city to sort her out and later sends a letter to Fin saying he is not coming back, leaving her heartbroken.
 Irene moves to town permanently and, although Fin declines to live with her, they begin to rebuild a relationship, with Irene helping Fin when she begins taking medication to help her study.
 Fin is less pleased when her older brother Nathan (David Dixon) appears after being released from jail and is proved right when Nathan goes back to his old ways and is jailed for robbery.
 Michael's son Haydn (Andrew Hill) returns to town and Fin dates him until it is revealed he has a gambling addiction and he temporarily flees town after conning money out of Michael and Pippa.
 When he returns and tries to mend his ways, Roxanne Miller (Lisa Lackey) convinces Finlay to give Haydn another chance.
 Haydn convinces Fin to help him with a plan to win enough money to pay Michael and Pippa back but his horse loses.
 Haydn then leaves town again, leaving a goodbye letter.
 Not long after, Fin leaves Summer Bay to attend college.

-In 1996, Fin returns to Summer Bay.
+Two years later, Fin returns to Summer Bay.
 She explains that she has been told she cannot have children as she miscarried six months earlier.
 She also admits that Barry, (David E Woodley) her boyfriend, proposed to her.
 She tells Irene that they would like her to be a surrogate and she accepts.
 They leave for the United States to start the procedure.
 A few months later Finlay herself falls pregnant, but assures Irene she will bring up both babies.
 She returns to town to be with Irene when she gives birth, but her son Paul is abducted only a few hours later.
 A distraught Irene tells Fin that Paul is nothing to do with her and orders her to go.